LLNL/Abmarl/docs/src/gridworld.rst

    If overlapping is not provided, then no agents will be able to occupy the same cell in the Grid.

-Interaction between simulation components (see below) and the grid is `data open`, which means that we allow components to access the internals of the grid.
+Interaction between simulation components and the grid is `data open`, which means that we allow components to access the internals of the grid.
 Although this is possible and sometimes necessary, the Grid also provides an interface for safer interactions with components.
 Components can ``query`` the